Wood Kemble Donne Sands Hart Murray Trail

 General Notes: Husband - James Sands

-The precise ancestry of James is not known.
-He is argued by members of the Sands and Sandys families to be descended from Archbishop Edwin Sandys, based upon family resemblances in their respective descendants .
+Ted Sands’ account of James’ family is far superior to the various speculations that precede it.
+James has been argued by members of the Sands and Sandys families to be descended from Archbishop Edwin Sandys (1519-1588), based upon family resemblances in their respective descendants.
 See "Descendants of James Sands of Block Island" compiled by Malcolm Sands Wilson.
-The active involvement of the Archbishop's children in establishing the colonies, also, supports this argument.
-It may be that James was sent to the Massachusetts colony because of some sympathy by his parents for the Puritan faith of the colonists.
-The Archbishop, himself, is said to have joined a group, while exiled to the Continent, which were the forerunners of the Puritans.
-Indeed, it seems likely that his children were such strong supporters of the colonies, in part, as a haven for freedom of religion.
-However, since James arrived at Plymouth at a pretty young age, appeared highly educated, and does not seem to have ever disclosed to his family who his parents were, if he was a Sandys, the odds are that he was illegitimate and was sent to the Massachusetts colony to avoid a scandal in England.
+The archbishop, is said to have joined a group, while exiled to the Continent, which were the forerunners of the Puritans.
+Indeed, it seems likely that his children were such strong supporters of the colonies, in part, as a haven for nonconformists to the Anglican faith.

-Traditionally James has been asserted to be the son of the Archbishop's eighth child by his second marriage, Henry Sandys.
-This theory is problematic because James is believed to have been from County Berkshire, and Henry settled with his second wife, Priscila Chauncy, in County Northamptonshire, where he became Sheriff.
+Traditionally James has been asserted to be the son of the archbishop’s eighth child by his second marriage, Henry Sandys.
+This theory is problematic because Henry settled with his second wife, Priscila Chauncy, in County Northamptonshire, where he became Sheriff.
 According to Cambridge's records, at the time his son, Chauncy, enrolled at Cambridge, in 1621, Henry was already dead.
 Since James claimed to be born in 1622, Henry seems wrong as James' father by both by geography and age.
 Speculation about Henry as the father may have been generated by the letters of Adam and John Winthrop between the MA colony and Suffolk, England.
 The Winthrops were friendly with a Rev. Henry Sandes of Suffolk, who died there in 1626 at 77 years of age, according to his funerary monument in Boxford.
-Another Sands descendant has pointed out that there was a Henry Sandes, who attended Cambridge in 1569 , before the Archbishop's son, Henry, was born.
+Another Sands descendant has pointed out that there was a Henry Sandes, who attended Cambridge in 1569, before the archbishop’s son, Henry, was born.
 Since the Archbishop' s son, apparently, did not live in Suffolk and died several years before the Reverend Henry Sandes, it appears that there were two Henrys, the Archbishop's son, who attended Oxford, and the Reverend, who attended Cambridge.
 It was the Reverend who married Elizabeth Goffe, according to the Winthrops.
 They were, also, acquainted with her brother Edward, who, lived in the MA colony.
 The Goffes' father has often, mistakenly, been identified as Thomas Goffe, Deputy Governor of the MA colony, but a recent study of Edward's parentage has established that his actual father was Edward Goffe, senior, a clothworker of Groton in County Suffolk. see The New England Historical and Genealogical Register Vol. 158, April 2004, pg.
-101. The often repeated identifcation of Elizabeth Goffe as the third wife of the Archbishop's son, Henry, and mother of James Sands, seems entirely wrong.
+101. The often-repeated identification of Elizabeth Goffe as the third wife of the archbishop’s son, Henry, and mother of James Sands, seems entirely wrong.
 I have seen no direct evidence that the Reverend Henry Sandes was James' father and it seems unlikely since James claimed to have been born in in 1622, a short time before the Reverend Henry died as an old man.

-My UU sermon regarding his part in the early American struggle for religious freedom is attached with accompanying readings.
+My UU sermon regarding James’ part in the early American struggle for religious freedom is attached with accompanying readings.

 On Block Island there is a metal plaque commemorating the sixteen original English settlors to Block Island (including James Sands) called Settlers Rock .